longhike/note4u/README.md

 ## Description:

 This is program allows you to save, view, and delete notes.
+Special thanks to James Hudgins (https://github.com/Unbukn) for his invaluable advice and assistance.

 Link to heroku application: https://note-4-u.herokuapp.com/